 Hero Image

-In Monteverde, pollinators are woven into nearly every landscape.
+In Costa Rica’s Monteverde region, pollinators are woven into nearly every landscape.
 Metallic-green orchid bees visit tropical flowers along cloud forest trails.
 Stingless bees flit between flowering gardens and forest edges.
 Hummingbirds dart through misty mountain forests while butterflies drift across pastures and farms.
-Together, they connect the forests, farms and flowering plants that define this corner of Costa Rica.
-Join scientists studying native bee diversity across Monteverde's mountains, where cloud forest, agriculture and conservation lands meet within a remarkably compact landscape.
-Search flowering plants for bees, document pollinator activity and contribute specimens to the Bee Barcode of Life Initiative, an effort to better understand bee diversity across Costa Rica and beyond.
-Along the way, visit a center dedicated to stingless bees, examine specimens beneath a microscope, explore one of the world's most celebrated cloud forests and spend time with farming families whose livelihoods are closely tied to healthy pollinator communities.
-Equal parts field expedition, natural history immersion and scientific investigation, this is a rare opportunity to experience a landscape through the insects that help sustain it.
+Together, they sustain wild habitat, farmlands and flowering plants.
+On this project, join scientists studying native bee diversity at the intersection of Monteverde’s high-altitude forests, agricultural and conservation lands.
+Search flowering plants for bees, document pollinator activity, and contribute specimens to the Bee Barcode of Life Initiative.
+Along the way, visit a center dedicated to stingless bees, examine specimens beneath a microscope, explore one of the world's most vibrant cloud forests, and spend time with farming families whose livelihoods rely on healthy pollinator communities.
+Every observation and specimen you collect contributes to a growing scientific record that helps researchers better conserve native pollinators.

 Research at a Glance